dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 The time is coming when Satan's little head's gonna pop like a zit.
 Satan, as in, the embodiment of all evil.
 All of it.
-Technology illuminates the world such that evil is irradiated by data science, pretty much.
+Technology illuminates the world such that evil is all-but-irradiated by data science.
 Evil doesn't stand a chance because deception requires slight of hand and requires dissonance in the distribution of information.
 ALL becomes knowable and thus, almost all becomes known.
 The degree by which you sought to hide something becomes measurable as well.
 Therefore, when you try to hide from such cosmic radiance, you only serve to elucidate your cognizance.
 Please, be my guest.
 Try to hide all you want.

 I can't wait, personally.
 While this is all theoretically possible and while the most evil in our world no doubt has a plan in motion to hide